Temple vs. Wagner NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Seahawks rack up 283.4 fewer yards per game (32.3) than the Owls give up (315.7).

-- This year the Seahawks have zero turnovers, three fewer than the Owls have takeaways (3).
+- The Seahawks have zero giveaways this season, while the Owls have three takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.